 What is Wireless Screen Mirroring?

-What's the Difference between Screen Mirroring, Sharing, or Casting?
+What's the Difference between Screen Mirroring, Screen Sharing, and Screen Casting?

 Overview of Screen Mirroring